anshul-musing/single-echelon-inventory-assessment/README.md

 # single-echelon inventory simulation with SimPy

-The modules in this repo simulate a single-echelon supply chain and calculates inventory profile (along with associated inventory parameters such as on-hand, inventory position, service level, etc.) across time.
+The modules in this repo simulates a single-echelon supply chain and calculates inventory profile (along with associated inventory parameters such as on-hand, inventory position, service level, etc.) across time.
 We use SimPy discrete event simulation package.